ipspace/blog/content/tags/evpn/_index.md

 ### {{<plushy master>}}EVPN Designs {#designs}

 EVPN was designed to be used in an IBGP environment on top of an IGP.
 With the eruption of *EBGP as better IGP* hype, many vendors tried to adapt EVPN to an environment running EBGP instead of OSPF.
-We covered typical EVPN designs in these blog posts:
+We covered some of the typical EVPN designs in these blog posts:

+{{<series-listing tag="designs">}}

+Other blog posts focus on various design details:

 {{<series-listing tag="design">}}